Armchair-Software/chatgpt-emscripten-demo/README.md

 - [dear imgui](https://github.com/ocornut/imgui) with the proposed `imgui_impl_emscripten` backend (included)

 ## Building
-The easiest way to assemble everything (including in-tree shader resource assembly) is to use the included build script:
+The easiest way to assemble everything is to use the included build script:
 ```sh
 ./build.sh
 ```